-The Copyright Alliance supports the responsible development of AI technologies and a thriving and robust artificial intelligence (AI) economy.
+The Copyright Alliance supports the responsible development of artificial intelligence (AI) technologies and a thriving and robust AI economy.
 The continuing development of AI systems represents a profound achievement of the digital age that brings with it tremendous opportunities.
 In fact, many in the creative industry are already using or plan to use AI for the creation of a wide range of works that benefit society.
 But as with many advances in technology, these new opportunities come with challenges.

 Advancements in AI have led to a new frontier in generative technologies, and thus they are often accompanied by difficult legal questions surrounding both the ingestion of copyrighted works into AI systems and the output.
-As AI technology continues to evolve and questions arise about how copyright laws apply to the creation of AI-generated works, it’s critical that the underlying goals and purposes of our copyright system are upheld and that the rights of creators and copyright owners are respected.
+As AI technology continues to evolve and questions arise about how copyright laws apply to the development and use of AI models, it’s critical that the underlying goals and purposes of our copyright system are upheld and that the rights of creators and copyright owners are respected.

 When examining the intersection of AI and copyright, the following general principles must form the basis of a common understanding amongst stakeholders, courts, policymakers, and the public.

-- Long standing copyright laws and policies must not be cast aside in favor of new laws or policies obligating creators to essentially subsidize AI technologies.
-Established copyright laws must not be weakened based on a mistaken belief that doing so is necessary to incentivize AI technologies.
+- Longstanding copyright laws and policies must not be cast aside in favor of new laws or policies obligating creators to essentially subsidize the development of AI technologies.
+Established copyright laws must not be weakened based on a mistaken belief that doing so is necessary to incentivize the development of AI technologies.
 This is especially true when there is no evidence of market failure or problems warranting changes to the law.
-AI-specific statutory exceptions to copyright law that would effectively strip rightsholders of their ability to control and be compensated for the use of their copyrighted works for ingestion purposes are not necessary and should be rejected.
+AI-specific statutory exceptions to copyright law that would effectively strip rightsholders of their ability to control and be compensated for the use of their copyrighted works for ingestion purposes are unnecessary and harmful and should be rejected.

 The positions taken here may not reflect the views of Copyright Alliance Associate Members.